colinwren/cartero-screencast/README.md

 ```
 and open up [http://localhost:7000/](http://localhost:7000/) to see that our homepage view has been rendered and served.
 ## Page specifc assets
 Let's add some styles to our homepage.
-Instead of creating directories like `styles` and `scripts` to store all of our assets, we'll put the homepage specific assets alongside the homepage view.
-Let's create `home.css` alongside our `home.jade` in the `views/home` folder:
+Usually we would store our homepage CSS in a `styles` folder, but wouldn't it be better to store all of our hompage assets alongside the `home.jade`?
+Cartero allow us to drop any JS, CSS, or client side templates into the `home` folder and they will be automatically included on the homepage.
+Let's create a `home.css` alongside our `home.jade` in the `views/home` folder:
 #### `views/home/home.css`
 ```css
 body {